hanwenzhang123/fullstack-note/04-note/README.md

 - the output of a function should always be the same given the same exact inputs to the function, relies on arguments of the function

 #### Object Oriented Programming
-- Group related variables and functions in a unit called objects
+- Group related variables and functions in a unit called Class(Objects)
 - Using objects to represent things you are programming about, variable as properties, function as methods
-- The objects hold data about them in attributes which objects are manipulated through methods that are given to the object.

 #### OOP vs FP
 - FP: we use FP when we expect to receive the same output when using the same input, like "functional operations"